freemso/course-graph/REST-API-Doc.md

     ```
     {
         name : "Advanced Topics Graph",
         description : "This is the graph of advanced topics of the course.
-We will cover this part later in this course."
+We will cover this part later in this course.",
+        jsmind : ""
     }
     ```